 Teresa's love of horses all began with a stubborn gray miniature pony, lots of determination, and a dream.
 Having ridden since she was 18 months old, her experience spans the gamut of the equestrian sport, but her passion lies in training and showing Hunters, Jumpers and in the Equitation.
-Having worked most every position in a barn, from mucking stalls to grooming, working student to assistant rider, she hopes to pass on her knowledge and love of horses through teaching with an emphasis on safety and positive thinking.
+Having worked most every position in a barn, from mucking stalls to grooming, working student to assistant rider and trainer, she hopes to pass on her knowledge and love of horses through teaching with an emphasis on safety and positive thinking.
 While her goals still lie in competition, her second passion is working with and teaching children, having nannied, worked at a local summer camp, and trained many children and adults to Gold Medals at the Minnesota Special Olympics.
 She has taught beginners and advanced riders alike, and tailors training and lessons to each individual.

-Teresa has ridden and trained with Bronze Medalist Dressage riders, natural horsemanship instructors, Grand Prix jumpers, and Equitation medalists.
+Teresa has ridden and trained with Silver Medalist Dressage riders, natural horsemanship instructors, Grand Prix jumpers, and Equitation medalists.
 She has experience starting horses from scratch using natural horsemanship methods and classical dressage techniques, training green horses, rehabilitating off-the-track thoroughbreds and catch-riding at horse shows.
 She has also worked with many horses with behavioral issues.
-She believes that it is important to set a young or green horse up for success through careful planning and maintaining, no matter if in a western or English saddle.
+She believes that it is important to set a young or green horse up for success through correct basics, no matter if in a western or English saddle.
 Teresa also has experience showing in all three rings, has won an equitation final on a regional level, and has been Champion and Reserve Champion on local show circuits in the hunters and jumpers.
 With her knowledge on all aspects of horse care, she hopes to be a valuable asset to the equestrian community in the Gallatin Valley.

 Successful relationships begin with communication-- and the relationship between horse and rider is no different.
 Teresa believes communication between horse and rider is the cornerstone to a happy, working partnership.